ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-news-169.md

 ---
 title: Welcome to IPFS News 169!
-description: Last year’s NFT mania counted on IPFS for decentralized storage, plus more in IPFS News 168.
+description: In the move from HTTP to Web3, IPFS is the go-to solution for storage, read more in IPFS News 169.
 author: Emily Vaughan
-date: 2022-01-12
+date: 2022-01-26
-permalink: "/weekly-168/"
+permalink: "/weekly-169/"
 translationKey: ''
 header_image: "/ipfsnews.png"
 tags: